 A feature wall can make a huge difference to a room, and doesn’t always have to break the bank.
 We have a white brick feature wall in our kitchen and I will stand by the fact that it is one of my favorite features in our house.
-You can see the difference the feature wall has made to the room in our makeover post, and while the real brick wall was not affordable by any stretch of the imagination, you can get just as big a change from a cracking wallpaper or a quick slick of paint.
+You can see the difference the feature wall has made to the room in our makeover post, and while brick tiles are not the cheapest, they are the best choice I’ve ever made and I would thoroughly recommend them.
+You can get the same effect on a budget from a cracking wallpaper or a quick slick of paint.
 When I first decorated, every wall in my house was to be bright white and clinical, but I quickly realized that a simple feature wall gives me the ability to add character to a room that isn’t limited to the color of the cushions on a couch.
-Next up, is a black and white Dalmatian print feature wall for the office… Watch this space.
+Next up, is a black and white Dalmatian print feature wall for the office and red brick for the bedroom… Watch this space.

 2 Plant Shelf

 You’ve probably heard of a book shelf, but have you heard of a plant shelf?
 If not, you need to.
 I’ve noticed these white leaning ladder shelfs crop up more and more across Pinterest, often filled with display books, vases, flowers and trinkets and they’ve always been on my ‘eventual to-do list’ you know the one, that list we all have in our heads that never really gets done?
 Well, it won’t be on it anymore.
 I’ve found an extremely budget friendly leaning shelf and the plan is to fill it with different bits of greenery.
 Dare I say it, 10 faux succulents scattered across shelving probably won’t curb the urge to redecorate, but it should do the trick to at least see you through the season.